ansys/DevRelDocs/2024R2/Mechanical-ACT-API-24R2/api/ansys/mechanical/stubs/v242/Ansys/ACT/Automation/Mechanical/Results/CompositeFailureResults/TsaiHillSettings.md

 ### *property* TsaiHillSettings.WeightingFactor *: System.Double | [None](https://docs.python.org/3/library/constants.html#None)*

 Gets or sets the weighting factor for the failure criterion.
-: The corresponding failure label is â€˜th'.
+: The corresponding failure label is ‘th’.

 <!-- !! processed by numpydoc !! -->